biocore/qiime/doc/scripts/conditional_uncovered_probability.rst

 		Desired confidence level for CI prediction. [default: 0.95] -f, `-`-f_ratio
-		Upper to lower bound ratio for CI prediction. [default: 10.0]
+		Upper to lower bound ratio for CI prediction. [default: 10.0] -m, `-`-metrics
+		CUP metric(s) to use.
+A comma-separated list should be provided when multiple metrics are specified. [default: lladser_pe,lladser_ci]
+	-s, `-`-show_metrics
+		Show the available CUP metrics and exit.

 **Output:**